ezzye/dogshit/README.md

 like `results/tests` while real analyses store their summaries in another folder.

 The second form accepts a folder path and processes each PDF it finds.
-The combined results are written to `summary.csv` in the current directory.
+By default `summary.csv` is written to the current directory.

-The `analyse` command writes a `summary.csv` to the working directory.
-If you pass a directory, it processes all PDFs inside before writing the file.
-It also prints a reminder to verify each recommendation manually.
+PDF output is only produced when you pass `--pdf` or give an `--output` filename ending in `.pdf`.
+The command always reminds you to verify each recommendation manually.

 ## Disclaimer